with egg mass

-The mantle is margined in yellow, dark blue and light blue, but in some
+The mantle is margined in yellow, dark blue and light blue although in some

-animals the dark and light blue are reversed.
+animals the dark and light blue are reversed in order.
 The foot is bright yellow

 laid a peach-colored egg mass 20 mm in diameter with 3 1/2 whorls.

-Big Island, Maui, Molokai and Oahu: widely distributed in the Indo-Pacific.
+Big Island, Maui, Molokai, Oahu and Niihau: widely distributed in the Indo-Pacific.

 was listed as Chromodoris imperialis